 h.
 A letter of consent shall also be required from the owner of record for a property to be used for home occupation purposes.
 This shall specifically apply to rental properties.
 This letter of consent shall be submitted with the consent petition required in paragraph “g”.

 i.
-The Owner shall have received from the City of Udall Planning Commission and Governing Body, a Conditional use Permit to operate such home occupation in accordance with the provisions of this Ordinance and other applicable rules and regulations.
+The Owner shall have received from the City of Solomon Board of Zoning Appeals, a Special Use Permit to operate such home occupation in accordance with the provisions of this Ordinance and other applicable rules and regulations.
 Such permit shall be personal to the applicant thereof and shall not be assignable.

 j.
-A Conditional use Permit shall be reconsidered by the City of Udall Planning Commission and Governing Body, with regard to revoking the permit if a review petition stating problems regarding the home occupation has been submitted and signed by fifty (50) percent of all owners of property within two hundred (200) feet of the premises whereon the home occupation is conducted.
+The Special Use Permit shall be reconsidered by the City of Solomon Board of Zoning Appeals, with regard to revoking the permit if a petition stating problems regarding the home occupation has been submitted and signed by fifty (50) percent of all owners of property within two hundred (200) feet of the premises whereon the home occupation is conducted.

 k.
 The following uses shall not in any event be considered home occupations within this definition: